30 Aug Purchasing Property?

 On the day of completion, the real estate lawyer will receive the funds from the lender and transfer the funds to the seller’s lawyer.
 Once the funds are transferred, the Realtors are advised that they can release the keys.

 If you have any questions about the process or wish to retain Sitka Law Group for your purchase, sale or refinance please do not hesitate to contact us.
-Sitka Law Group is located in Victoria, B.C., near the border of Saanich and Oak Bay.
+Victoria Lawyers, Sitka Law Group is located in Victoria, B.C., near the border of Saanich and Oak Bay.

 Learn more about the common costs incurred when purchasing a home.